JappyPing/Psychotropic_polypharmacy_in_AoU/ReadMe.md

 * 06_multi_clinical_PGSs_predict_polypharmacy.ipynb: scripts for the integrated clinical and multi-trait polygenic modelling of complex polypharmacy
 * 07_individual_PGS_polypharmacy_associations.ipynb: scripts for examining the associations between polypharmacy and individual PGS

-## Please note that all the analyses were running in the *All of Us* workbench, and access to the All of Us controlled tier data is required to execute all the scripts in this study.
+### Please note that all the analyses were running in the *All of Us* workbench, and access to the All of Us controlled tier data is required to execute all the scripts in this study.

-## The Jupyter notebooks provided in this repository are cleaned versions with all outputs removed to comply with the data privacy and security requirements of the *All of Us* Research Program.
+### The Jupyter notebooks provided in this repository are cleaned versions with all outputs removed to comply with the data privacy and security requirements of the *All of Us* Research Program.
 To reproduce the analyses, authorized access to the *All of Us* Researcher Workbench is required, and users must configure the appropriate data paths, tool paths, and environment settings for their local or workspace setup.

+## Support
+If you have any questions, please reach out to Pengyao.Ping@adelaide.edu.au